donfuxx/fuchs-martin/_posts/2025-08-08-gpt5-react-native-test-drive.markdown

 - **Decent UI style,** which came pretty close to what I had in mind

 - **Overall lots of hand-holding required** to get a simple Hello World app running.
 Not really AGI for me.

-The experience shows that while GPT-5 has improved capabilities, it still requires significant guidance and iteration to deliver complete, working solutions.
-The tendency to skip important details like working tests and the need for manual intervention suggests we're still in the "AI assistant" phase rather than the "AI developer" phase.

 ---